mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 image: '../images/post22_image1.jpg'
 ---

 I use Google Sheets for tracking my expenses, assets, and liabilities.
 Google Sheet has first-class support for querying the latest values of stocks on US-based exchanges like `NASDAQ` or `NYSE`.
 On the other hand, it doesn't have as well support for other exchanges like `SGX: Singapore Exchange`.
 To overcome this we are supposed to run awkward hacks like crawling `yahoo finance` pages.
-In this article, I'll be writing about how to write an `AppScript` that will allow you to crawl such information from some API repository and mildly mention the option to cache some data if there is a limited API call per hour.
+In this article, I'll be writing about how to write an `AppScript` that will allow you to crawl such information from some API repository and mildly mention the option to cache some data if there is a limited API call per month.
 I'll be using the example of how to get the latest gold price, silver price, and platinum price in USD in Google Sheet.
 This can be easily extended to solve questions on how to get the latest gold prices in India in Google Sheet or the latest price of Indian stocks or Singapore Exchange stocks.

 ## Some existing approaches
 ### Using GOOGLEFINANCE function, example: =GOOGLEFINANCE("NASDAQ:MSFT")